onreal/SchedulerAI/README.md

 ---
 ## ⚡🕒 Docker Install
-Clone this repository locally, and on the root of the solution:
+Clone this repository locally and

 `docker-compose up --build`
-Enjoy :)

 ---